How To Prevent Depression Relapses, And Handle Recovery Effectively

 It's is important to know your limits, there are things that you cannot do and that's fine.

 Take a look at your to-do list again.
 Is there too much stuff on it?
-What can wait?
-What can be delegated?
+What can wait and what can be delegated?
 What isn't necessary at all?

 Feeling overwhelmed created extra stress that you don't need in your life right now, so make sure you're not expecting too much of yourself.